The Divine Mercy NOVENA: Day 8 (Easter Friday)

-God and Satan were chatting on their hot lines.
+Meanwhile, God and Satan were chatting on their hot lines.
 Satan’s was hotter than God’s.

-“What are you going to do?” asked God.
+“What will you do?” asked God.

 “Well, I need trusting souls on my side."
 He heard God laugh through the phone.
 Satan’s feelings were hurt but he continued, “we don’t have team players down here.”